It seems like everywhere I look–from blogs to social media–people are declaring the praises of the Instant Pot.

 - Press Cancel on the Instant Pot to turn off the saute mode.
 Add 1 cup of broth (or water) around the chicken.

 - Close and lock the lid in place, then turn on Manual/High Pressure for 25-30 minutes (30 minutes if the bird is large and on the 4lb side).
+As a general rule, you need to cook the chicken 6 minutes per pound.
 The valve on top should be set to Sealed.

 - Let the pressure release naturally.
-Once the pressure has released you'll be able to open the lid--the lid won't open when there's pressure still in the pot.
+This is important to avoid DRY chicken.
+Once the pressure has released you'll be able to open the lid–the lid won't open when there's pressure still in the pot.

 - Carefully remove the chicken from the Instant Pot.
 The chicken may fall apart.
 Once the chicken is cool enough to handle (a few minutes), shred or cut the chicken.